echobot/angularphp/README.md

 ## Usage

 In your project framework of choice, set up a route which passes the current request to AngularPHP and which renders the response.
-To assist in this, two utility classes exist which achieve this:
+To assist in this, two utility classes exist which achieve this, depending on what framework you are using.

 ### [Laravel](http://laravel.com/)